4 Tips For Staying Hydrated This Summer

 Start Your Day with a Glass

 Make it a goal to start each day by drinking a full glass of water to get a head start on your fluids.
-Try putting a glass of water by your bed to drink right after you wake up.
+Try putting a glass of water (not a plastic water bottle) by your bed to drink right after you wake up and make sure to drink lots of water throughout the day.

 Eat your H20